shijuanchen/forest_degradation_georgia/README.md

 # CCDC-SMA Guidance

-[Updates: New apps of CCDC-SMA for the tropics is under developing and will be avaliable soon.]
+[Updates: New apps of CCDC-SMA for the tropics is under developing and will be avaliable soon.
+The current apps and codes will not be affected.]

 Author: Shijuan Chen
 Date: 10/19/2021